HomeDing/homeding.github.io/dev/startupnet.md

 ---
 title: The Network Startup Sequence
----

-# {{title}}
+layout: "page.njk"
+tags: ["Implementation"]
+excerpt: >
   After a reboot or when powering up a board the network connection needs to be established or configured.
 Therefore the startup sequence is focusing on  re-establishing a prior network configuration and also give the user the chance to enter the setup mode.
+---

 The following flow is implemented: